seandkim/easel/specification/functionality.md

 # Functionality

 This document describes the functionality of each page.
-The list of library and specific technology used can be found at `backlog.md`.
+The list of specific technologies used can be found at [`backlog.md`](/backlog.md).
+The list of libraries used can be found at the end of `proposal.md`.

 ## Diagram